- Drush and Drupal Console

 To use these tools, you will need to have command-line terminal access to the server where your website will be hosted, and you will need to install Composer first in order to install either the Drush or Drupal Console tool.

 To install Drush or Drupal Console first make sure your project is using Composer to manage dependencies.
-See Section 3.5, “Using Composer to Download and Update Files”.
+See below for more about Composer.
 Then use the following commands:

 # Install Drush composer require drush/drush # Install Drupal Console composer require drupal/console:~1.0 --prefer-dist --optimize-autoloader